Mark-MDO47/ArduinoClass/99_Resources/README.md

 I sometimes call my schematics "schematic wiring diagrams" because I don't quite follow the rules of the standards organizations, although I reserve the right to just call them schematics.
 - I often show all power and ground connections as wires rather than going to standard voltage and ground symbols.
 I do this to make these connections more visible, because when assembling or soldering together a circuit, one of my most common errors is to forget to connect a power or ground pin.
-- I don't always follow the "rules" about placement of all inputs on one side and all outputs on the other side; instead I make my own symbols for such things as Arduinos and other chips and modules that show the physical placement of the pins on the part.
-I do this because I often wire directly from the schematic and find it bewildering to have to figure out the physical placement somewhere other than the schematic.
+- I don't always follow the "rules" about placement of all input pins on one side and all output pins on the other side; instead I make my own symbols for such things as Arduinos and other chips and modules that show the physical placement of the pins on the part.
+I do this because I often wire directly from the schematic and find it bewildering to have to figure out the physical pin placement somewhere other than the schematic.

 ## KiCad
 [Top](#resources "Top")<br>